Laohakunakorn-Group/nllab-Dockerfiles/README.md

 	nadanai263/nllab-python:003
 	nadanai263/nllab-jupyter:005
-	nadanai263/nllab-julia:004
+	nadanai263/nllab-julia:005

 The numeric tags will increase as the containers are updated, so please check them on [DockerHub](https://hub.docker.com/).

+### Running Linux in a Docker container

-To use these, clone the repository, open up a terminal and navigate to the directory containing the repository.
+As an example to start an interactive Linux shell which contains a Python environment, first navigate to the directory containing your work.
 Then (making sure you have a working [Docker](https://www.docker.com) installation in place), run (on Mac, Linux)

 	docker run -it --rm -v "$PWD":/app nadanai263/nllab-python:003 /bin/bash

 On Windows, replace `"$PWD"` with `"%CD%"` (for command prompt) or `${pwd}` (for powershell).

 This will pull and launch a Docker container, and start up a Linux shell.
 Your current working folder will be mounted to `/app`.
-Run the scripts as required.
+Run your scripts as required.

-### Running Jupyter notebook in Docker container
+### Running Jupyter notebook in a Docker container

 You can directly start a Jupyter notebook in your current directory, using